S-Spence/S-Spence.github.io/README.md

 ### Reflection

 Enhancing the data structures and algorithms repository was a valuable learning experience.
-I faced some challenges understanding how to work with graphs at first.
+I faced some challenges understanding how to work with graphs.
 At first, it was challenging to understand the use cases for adjacency arrays and adjacency matrices when representing graphs.
 I learned from an interview preparation class on Udemy that adjacency arrays are generally better than adjacency matrices unless the graph is close to complete or contains cycles (Neagoie, 2021).
 I also found it challenging to identify graph challenges since these questions do not specify when a graph may help.
 I now understand that a graph works when given an array or multiple arrays with dependencies mapped by index values.

 The graph challenges gave me a deeper understanding of how these data structures work and made me more confident for interviews.
 My favorite challenge added to this section was the “network time delay” script.
 This challenge used Dijkstra’s algorithm and the Bellman-Ford algorithm.
 These algorithms both find the shortest path through a directed, weighted graph.
 The Bellman-Ford algorithm differs because it can handle edges with negative weights, and Dijkstra’s algorithm cannot (Neagoie, 2022).
 I included more detailed notes about both algorithms in the script’s comments.
 I also found it extremely beneficial to practice more with tries since this question has stumped me in interviews in the past.
 After my enhancements to this repository, I am more confident implementing tries in coding interviews.